Leaves of Absence

 Medical Leave of Absence

-The School of Management reserves the right to require a student to take a leave for medical reasons when, on recommendation of the director of Yale Health or the chief of the Mental Health and Counseling department, the administrative director determines that the student is a danger to self or others because of a serious medical problem, or that the student has refused to cooperate with efforts deemed necessary by Yale Health to determine if the student is such a danger.
+The School of Management reserves the right to require a student to take a leave for medical reasons when, on recommendation of the director of Yale Health or the chief of the Mental Health and Counseling department (or, in the case of an EMBA student, the student’s physician), the administrative director determines that the student is a danger to self or others because of a serious medical problem, or that the student has refused to cooperate with efforts deemed necessary by Yale Health (or the student’s physician)to determine if the student is such a danger.
 An appeal of such a leave must be made in writing to the dean of the School of Management no later than seven days from the date of withdrawal.

 Students who are placed on a medical leave during any term will have their tuition adjusted according to the same schedule used for withdrawals (please see Tuition Rebate and Refund Policy in the chapter Tuition and Fees).
 Before re-registering, a student on medical leave must secure written permission to return from a Yale Health physician.